Uploading Your Own Content to ClassVR

 Once this is in your playlist, you can either save the playlist to your library, or send the video to the headsets using the following icons in the Playlist toolbar:

-Adding images to the ClassVR portal
+Adding images to the ClassVR Portal

-We would recommend using either JPEG or PNG file formats for uploading images.
+We recommend using either JPEG or PNG file formats for uploading images.
 The images will not be compressed to ensure that they are of the highest quality when viewed on the ClassVR headsets.

 Adding tags for custom 360 images

 JPEG and PNG 360 images should work by default on the devices, as long as they are in the correct format.
-If you have any issues viewing the images, you can add tags for the specific images by right-clicking on the image.
+If you have any issues viewing the images, you can add tags for the specific images by clicking on the image.

 Once this is in your playlist, you can either save the playlist to your library, or send the image to the headsets using the following icons in the Playlist toolbar:

-Adding custom scenes to the ClassVR portal
+Adding custom scenes to the ClassVR Portal

 VR Scenes can be created using 3D creation software, such as Blender or Unity.
 The ClassVR headsets support 3D environment files in GLB format.
-Once you have acquired the scene, you can upload the file to the portal.
+Once you have acquired the scene, you can upload the file to the Portal

 Adding tags for custom 360 scenes